Skip to main content

 1. Polish language, Civic Education, History of Music, History of Art, Latin and Ancient Culture, and Philosophy: 8 hours per week for each;

-2. Modern foreign language, History, Geography, Biology, Chemistry, Physics, Mathematics and Computer Science / IT: 6 hours per week for each.
+2. Modern foreign language, History, Geography, Biology, Chemistry, Physics, Mathematics and Computer Science: 6 hours per week for each.

 The total number of compulsory classes, including the subjects taught at the advanced level, in the 4-year education cycle is 121 (plus 11 hours for a modern foreign language which is the second language of tuition in a bilingual general secondary school or a bilingual class of a general secondary school).

-1. Minimum weekly number of teaching / class hours for rehabilitation and compensatory classes / activities for pupils with a disability in each school year:
+Pupils with a disability can attend rehabilitation and compensatory classes / activities.
+The minimum weekly number of teaching / class hours for such classes / activities in each school year is:

 • in a special class: 12 hours per class;